ovh/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-ie.md

 - Quickly create a website (professional or not), a blog, a **C**ontent **M**anagement **S**ystem (**CMS**) such as *WordPress*, *Joomla!*, *PrestaShop* or *Drupal*, or an online store.
 - Customize one or more email addresses with the domain name you want to use for your website.
 - Manage multiple websites on a single web hosting plan.
-- You must have one or more databases ([included with some of our web hosting plans](https://www.ovhcloud.com/en-ie/web-hosting/)).
+- Configure one or more databases ([included with some of our web hosting plans](https://www.ovhcloud.com/en-ie/web-hosting/)).
 - etc.

 These solutions spare you the hassle of maintaining, updating, and securing a web hosting infrastructure.<br>
 This saves you time on server administration and allows you to focus only on:

-- developing, updating and securing a website, blog, CMS or online store;
+- Developing, updating and securing a website, blog, CMS or online store.
-- security and optimization for one or more databases, if your solution has one;
+- Security and optimization for one or more databases, if your solution has one.
-- the configuration and management of your email addresses included with your web hosting plan.
+- The configuration and management of your email accounts included with your web hosting plan.

 **Find out how to link your domain name, put your website online, and create one or more email addresses with your web hosting plan.**